Trump inaugural donors got ambassador nominations. Are they qualified?

 The Trump administration is different.
 Of its confirmed appointees, around 50 percent are career foreign service diplomats, and 50 percent are political appointees, according to AFSA.

 There are also 52 vacant ambassadorships out of about 250.
-Two years into their presidencies, President Obama had 11 and George W. Bush had 15.
+Two years into their presidencies, Obama had 11 and Bush had 15.
 There are also a large number of vacancies in critical countries like Pakistan, Saudi Arabia and Qatar.

 The rate of confirmation is also quite different for Trump nominees.
-Two years into their presidencies, Presidents Clinton, George W. Bush and Obama had 96, 84 and 89 percent of their nominees confirmed.
+Two years into their presidencies, Presidents Bill Clinton, Bush and Obama had 96, 84 and 89 percent of their nominees confirmed.
 Trump is currently at 66 percent, according to a senior congressional staffer.

 Why the lag in confirmations?
-R. Nicholas Burns, a former ambassador under George W. Bush and Clinton and a former undersecretary of state under Bush, points out that the Trump administration was unusually slow to submit nominations.
+R. Nicholas Burns, a former ambassador under Clinton and Bush and a former undersecretary of state under Bush, points out that the Trump administration was unusually slow to submit nominations.

 But he also said it was possible "there may be questions about the qualifications of some of these people."